pallavi176/Transformers-HuggingFace-with-docs/docs/2_4HandlingMultipleSequences.md

 #[1045, 5223, 2023, 1012]
 ```

-- You cant's build a tensor with lists of different lengths
+- You can't build a tensor with lists of different lengths

 ``` py
 import tensorflow as tf